EALD stands for English as an Additional Language or Dialect.

 The EALD teachers work either in classrooms team teaching with classroom teachers to model explicit language teaching strategies, or they may withdraw children to work in a small group.
 Withdrawal allows for a focus on the specific language needs of the children.

-The EALD also work closely with Bilingual School Assistants who support some of the EALD children in their home language.
+The EALD team also work closely with Bilingual School Assistants who support some of the EALD children in their home language.